 - Add a stick of butter to a small pot and place it on the stove on medium heat.
 Cook till melted then remove.
 Add garlic powder and white pepper to the melted butter and whisk completely to mix in.

 Once you have measured the oil, prepped the bird, and gotten your frying station ready - it is time to start frying!
+I set up some old cardboard boxes in the middle of the driveway away from anything.
+The cardboard will help catch any oil spills and make cleanup easier.

 - Remove the turkey from the fridge and place it on the countertop for at least 30 minutes to come to room temp while you get your frying station prepped.